Plan B (30 Rock): Plot

 Jack Donaghy (Alec Baldwin) calls Liz Lemon (Tina Fey) into his office to inform her that while its primary star Tracy Jordan (Tracy Morgan) is in Africa, The Girlie Show with Tracy Jordan (TGS) will have to be placed on a forced hiatus.
 Initially, Liz herself is optimistic and believes that Jack will be doing all that he can to save the show.
 However, when her cast and crew hear the news, they quickly scramble to find other employment.
 Concerned, Liz decides to contact her agent, Simon (Josh Fadem), wanting to see if he can find her other work.

 Jack gets Liz an interview with Nick Lachey for a writing job in The Sing-Off, where she meets Aaron Sorkin.
 Sorkin, in a walk and talk sequence, advises Liz that writing is a dying art.
 He then starts sucking up to Lachey himself.
 Ultimately, Liz doesn't get the writing job and is forced to try to save TGS, which even Kenneth Parcell (Jack McBrayer) has lost all hope of rescuing.

-Meanwhile, Jack Donaghy has recently acquired a television network for gay men called (TWINKS), which has turned out to be a ratings disaster.
-Kabletown boss Hank Hooper (Ken Howard) is unhappy with TWINKS and advises Jack to find a gay version of himself (to run the network) or drop the network altogether.
-At that point, Jack realizes that there is a gay version of himself and calls upon his old nemesis Devon Banks for help.
+Meanwhile, Jack Donaghy has recently acquired a television network for gay men called TWINKS, which has turned out to be a ratings disaster.
+Kabletown boss Hank Hooper (Ken Howard) is unhappy with TWINKS and advises Jack to either find a gay version of himself to run the network or drop the network altogether.
+Jack realizes that there is a gay version of himself and calls upon his old nemesis Devon Banks for help.
 As it turns out, Banks has fallen from grace and is living in Brooklyn with his partner and three "gaybies".

 Eventually, Liz's attempts to save TGS are met with a slight possibility of succeeding when Kenneth informs her that during his webcam talks with Tracy, he sometimes orders pizza from the same restaurant as she does.
 Liz immediately realizes that Tracy never left New York City.

 Jack's plans for reviving TWINKS backfire when Devon Banks brings one of his "gaybies" to work and Hank Hooper, a family man himself, promotes him.
 However, Devon has an epiphany and realizes that he loves his children too much to leave them for Kabletown, turning down Hooper's offer in the process.
 While victorious, Jack realizes that he hasn't been spending enough time with his own baby daughter.